-While I’ve LOVED my long distance treks – Tour du Mont Blanc, Everest Base Camp, Wicklow Way, West Highland Way and soon to be the Dolomites, I’ve also had rough spots on some of them.
+While I’ve LOVED my long distance treks – Tour du Mont Blanc, Everest Base Camp, Wicklow Way, West Highland Way, the Dolomites, the Italian Riviera and, most recently, the Dana to Petra trek in Jordan, I’ve also had rough spots on some of them.
 Along the way, I’ve also met a lot of hikers who were miserable.
 Enough so that they quit.
 Instead of feeling bliss and a sense of accomplishment, they walked away in misery.
 It doesn’t have to be that way though.

 These are 7 common things that will wreck your trek, along with how to prevent them from happening to you.

 Nothing will wreck your trip faster than blisters where each step is agonizing, and no amount of mountain peaks can stop you from focusing on the pain you feel.
 Fortunately, to a large extent, they are avoidable.

 - Break in your hiking boots.
 Hiking in new hiking boots that you haven’t worn is almost asking for blisters, so while it’s fine to buy new hiking boots for your TMB adventure, break them in first.
 Also be sure to buy them in the afternoon or evening when your feet are swollen, as they will be when you’re hiking.
 Years ago, I made the mistake of buying my hiking boots in the morning and even though I bought a 1/2 size bigger to allow for swelling it wasn’t enough.
 I ended up with blisters on every single hike I did until I eventually gave up and bought new ones.